Types of Drinking Glasses that You Must Have

 Old Fashion is another variation of classic tumbler that takes its name from the Old Fashioned aperitif made with whiskey or bourbon and brown sugar.

-This type of glass is low, but big enough.
+This type of drinking glass is low, but big enough.

 Initially it was used for serving strong drinks with ice, such as whiskey, gin, bourbon and brandy.